1 of 2 protesters hit by car on closed Seattle highway dies

 Troopers arrived, and the driver was put in custody, Washington State Patrol Capt.
 Ron Mead said.

-Kelete was described by offices as reserved and sullen when he was arrested, according to court documents.
+Kelete was described by officers as reserved and sullen when he was arrested, according to court documents.
 He also asked if the pedestrians were OK, the documents say.

 Kelete was booked into the King County Correctional Facility on Saturday morning on two counts of vehicular assault.
 Bail was denied.